 Airbnb, the worlds biggest rental agency, owns no property.
 Uber, the largest taxi firm, owns no cars.

 Facebook, the biggest media company, creates no content & Alibaba, the most valuable retailer, carries no stock.

 These disruptors rock the boat.
 As change agents they replace old business models more effective ones.

-Similarly, our Cancer Navigation Service, disrupts traditional, fragmented, outdated models of cancer medicine & care.
+Similarly, our Global Cancer Navigation Service, disrupts traditional, fragmented, outdated models of cancer medicine & care.

 These slow-to-change medical models, despite good intention & massive government investment, are unable to adequately assist all cancer patients – especially those with rare, difficult or advanced cancers.

 When patients are told – there is nothing more we can do – that frightening statement may speak more to the limitations of our medical systems, than to the broader truth.